Sunrise to Sunset: Beachfront Camping in Texas

 While visiting Magnolia Market, you can stay at the Midway campground only a few minutes away.

 Heading to New Mexico?
-Visit White Sands National Park for the most beautiful sand in the area.
+Visit White Sands National Park for the most expansive pure white gypsum sand in the area.

 Enjoy the journey,